Wilkinson Microwave Anisotropy Probe

 The Wilkinson Microwave Anisotropy Probe (WMAP), originally known as the Microwave Anisotropy Probe (MAP and Explorer 80), was a NASA spacecraft operating from 2001 to 2010 which measured temperature differences across the sky in the cosmic microwave background (CMB) – the radiant heat remaining from the Big Bang.
 Headed by Professor Charles L. Bennett of Johns Hopkins University, the mission was developed in a joint partnership between the NASA Goddard Space Flight Center and Princeton University.
 The WMAP spacecraft was launched on 30 June 2001 from Florida.
-The WMAP mission succeeded the COBE space mission and was the second medium-class (MIDEX) spacecraft in the NASA Explorer program.
+The WMAP mission succeeded the COBE space mission and was the second medium-class (MIDEX) spacecraft in the NASA Explorers Program.
 In 2003, MAP was renamed WMAP in honor of cosmologist David Todd Wilkinson (1935–2002), who had been a member of the mission's science team.
-After nine years of operations, WMAP was switched off in 2010, following the launch of the more advanced Planck spacecraft by European Space Agency (ESA) in 2009.
+After nine years of operations, WMAP was switched off in 2010, following the launch of the more advanced Planck spacecraft by the European Space Agency (ESA) in 2009.

 WMAP's measurements played a key role in establishing the current Standard Model of Cosmology: the Lambda-CDM model.
 The WMAP data are very well fit by a universe that is dominated by dark energy in the form of a cosmological constant.
 Other cosmological data are also consistent, and together tightly constrain the Model.
 In the Lambda-CDM model of the universe, the age of the universe is 13.772±0.059 billion years.
 The WMAP mission's determination of the age of the universe is to better than 1% precision.
 The current expansion rate of the universe is (see Hubble constant) 69.32±0.80 km·s^{−1}·Mpc^{−1}.
 The content of the universe currently consists of 4.628±0.093 % ordinary baryonic matter; 24.02±+0.88 % cold dark matter (CDM) that neither emits nor absorbs light; and 71.35±+0.95 % of dark energy in the form of a cosmological constant that accelerates the expansion of the universe.
 Less than 1% of the current content of the universe is in neutrinos, but WMAP's measurements have found, for the first time in 2008, that the data prefer the existence of a cosmic neutrino background with an effective number of neutrino species of 3.26±0.35.
 The contents point to a Euclidean flat geometry, with curvature ($\Omega_{k}$) of -0.0027±+0.0039.
 The WMAP measurements also support the cosmic inflation paradigm in several ways, including the flatness measurement.